vgurianov/uml-sp/docs/case_studies/clock/clock.md

 ## Analysis model
 Also consider seconds hand.
 Let the seconds hand by directly connected with the pendulum.
 A conceptual model in UML2 SP is an analysis class diagram.
 This diagram considered as ontology.
-Model the clock is depicted in Fig.2.
+Model the gear train is depicted in Fig.2.

 <p><img src="clockClassDiagram.png" alt="" /></p>
 Figure 2.
 The class diagram<br/>